 Classroom Boot Camp

-You will spend 3 weeks learning the first 3 weeks of content from either CS 32 or M20.
-You will experience the rigor of the classroom, start working with eTransfers who will be taking these classes with you, and take a sample examination or culminating project.
+You will spend 3 weeks learning the content from either CS 32 or M20.
+You will experience the rigor of the classroom, start working with eTransfers who will be taking these classes with you, and take a sample examination or work on a culminating project.

 We recommend all eTransfers who need to take CS 32 or want to brush up on CS 32 content before taking CS 33 to enroll in the CS 32 Boot Camp.
 Students needing to take M20, want to learn or brush up on Matlab to enroll in the M20 Boot Camp.